-Paul used a very rich variety of metaphors and symbols, including many metaphors of salvation.
-We must be very careful not to literalize his metaphors.
+Excerpt: Paul used a very rich variety of metaphors and symbols, including many metaphors of salvation.
+We must be very careful not to interpret his metaphors literally.

 - Qualified to share in the inheritance of the saints (1:12)